 In 2005 McGarry’s album Mercy Streets– which ranged from the Peter Gabriel title track to songs by Björk, Joni Mitchell and Irving Berlin – was called “one of the most important vocal albums of the year” by All About Jazz.
 Featuring originals alongside tunes by Sting and Bill Evans/Miles Davis, her album The Target was named one of the best jazz vocal albums of 2007 by Downbeat.
 The Downbeat reviewer called the recording “a milestone of maturity,” adding: “McGarry has the pure untrammeled voice of an ingénue who finds wonder in the simplest of things.”

-Her 2008 album, xi, was nominated for a Grammy Award, with The Wall Street Journal calling it “an exceptionally appealing blend of folk and jazz” for its mix of originals, standards, Brazilian tunes and songs by the likes of Bob Dylan.
-National Public Radio said: “Kate McGarry is called a jazz vocalist, but she’s hard to pin down.
-She draws on the music of her youth to inspire her – from the Irish tunes of her family’s roots to musical theater to pop songs.”
+Her 2008 album, If Less Is More Nothing Is Everything, was nominated for a Grammy™ Award, with The Wall Street Journal calling it “an exceptionally appealing blend of folk and jazz” for its mix of originals, standards, Brazilian tunes and songs by the likes of Bob Dylan.
+National Public Radio said: “McGarry’s vocals are supple and finely nuanced – prone to blues inflections and breezy daring improvisations.”

 McGarry’s 2012 CD for Palmetto Records Girl Talk was a tribute to her favorite visionary jazz women vocalists.
 It garnered 4 stars in Downbeat Magazine and showed up on over 20 Best of 2012 jazz critic’s lists.
-Her 2013 & 2021 collaborations with John Hollenbeck Large Ensemble, Songs I Like A Lot, Songs You Like A Lot were lauded as milestones in contemporary vocal jazz, receiving a Grammy™ nominations for Best Arrangement for a Vocalist and Best Large Ensemble Jazz Album.
-Collaborations with Ryan Truesdell, and Jeremy Fox have resulted in additional Grammy nominations, awards and accolades.
+Her 2013 and 2020 collaborations with John Hollenbeck Large Ensemble, Songs I Like A Lot, and Songs You Like A Lot were lauded as milestones in contemporary vocal jazz, receiving Grammy™ nominations for Best Arrangement for a Vocalist and Best Large Ensemble Jazz Album.
+Collaborations with Ryan Truesdell, Jeremy Fox have resulted in additional Grammy™ nominations, awards and accolades.

 Kate currently lives in Durham, North Carolina with guitarist/producer/husband Keith Ganz and their dog Juno.
 The couple celebrated a 10 year anniversary of musical and life partnership with their first live duo recording, Genevieve and Ferdinand on Sunnyside Records.
-The tunes, as is typical of their live sets, moved freely between jazz, folk, Brazilian and singer songwriter genres.
+The tunes, as is typical of their live sets, moved freely between jazz, folk, Brazilian and singer-songwriter genres.

-Their next CD The Subject Tonight Is Love recorded in Durham with long time friend and collaborator Gary Versace, marked the beginning of a new era of cinematic storytelling.
-The trio’s many fan’s funded the recording on PledgeMusic.
-The Subject Tonight Is Love was lauded by critics and public alike and received a 2019 Grammy nomination for Best Jazz Vocal CD.
+Their last CD The Subject Tonight Is Love, recorded in Durham with longtime friend and collaborator Gary Versace, marked the beginning of a new era of cinematic storytelling.
+The trio’s many fans funded the recording on PledgeMusic.
+The Subject Tonight Is Love was lauded by critics and public alike and received a 2019 Grammy™ nomination for Best Jazz Vocal CD.

 Kate’s vision for the future includes recording, touring, composing and collaborating as well as teaching and continuing to pass on the many gifts that the jazz music tradition has given to her.
-As The Nashville Scene noted, “McGarry embraces jazz’s freedom and points the genre toward a future that’s as fresh and thrilling as it’s past.”
+As The Nashville Scene noted, “McGarry embraces jazz’s freedom and points the genre toward a future that’s as fresh and thrilling as its past.”